-The intervention of a service engineer is required to resolve this.
+The intervention of a service engineer is required

 The other alarms are displayed by a code

 The alarms are enabled during the execution of the washing programme.
 With the exception of alarms associated with the configuration and the power supply voltage/frequency, which are also displayed during the programme selection phase.